 Are there any factors that influence how long it takes to go into labor?

 Yes, several factors can impact the timeline from reaching 2 cm dilation and 70% effaced to actual labor.
-These include parity (the number of previous pregnancies), maternal health, and the baby’s position.
+These include parity, maternal health, contraction pattern, cervical change over time, and the baby’s position.
 Each of these factors can lead to a different experience for each woman.

 What should I do when I’m at 2 cm and 70% effaced?